 - Be completing your junior year (the summer prior to graduation) of a four-year baccalaureate program in medical laboratory science, chemistry, human biology, microbiology, molecular biology, molecular genetics or another human biomedical science-related field.

 - Have at least a 2.75 overall GPA.

 Prior to starting the program, you need to have 90 semester hours (or equivalent) from an accredited institution, including one of the following:

 - Twenty-four semester hours of science courses that include three hours of mathematics and either 16 hours of chemistry or 16 hours of biology

 - Six semester hours each of chemistry and biology, along with 12 semester hours of chemistry, biology or medical laboratory technology (in any combination)

-The application process is electronic, with the Summer Lab Science Program job posting available from Jan.
-1 until the end of February each year.
+The application process is electronic, with the Summer Lab Science Program job posting available from the first week of January until the end of February each year.

 To locate the job posting, visit the Internships and Summer Opportunities Web page during that time frame.
-If this internship is not available, you may click "Email jobs to me."
-You will then be notified via email when future internship positions become available.
+If this opportunity is not available, you may click "Email jobs to me."
+You will then be notified via email when positions become available.